Will Benson Player Props: Reds vs. Padres

-On Saturday, Will Benson (hitting .407 in his past 10 games) and the Cincinnati Reds play the San Diego Padres, whose starting pitcher will be Michael Wacha.
+On Sunday, Will Benson (hitting .464 in his past 10 games) and the Cincinnati Reds play the San Diego Padres, whose starting pitcher will be Adrian Morejon.
 First pitch is at 1:40 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Padres.
+He strung together three hits (going 3-for-4) in his most recent appearance against the Padres.

 Will Benson Game Info & Props vs. the Padres